People who read self-help books are often being damaged by the very books that they bought with the intention of helping them.

 At any given time, the two most common books atop the top 10 list are self-help and fitness — two genres which have experienced few advancedments in knowledge in recent history.

 The “self-help” term is vague but in this case, I’m referring to motivational self-help.
 Books written to teach a skill aren’t included.

-The books that I’m referring to are those that sell the dream of abundance.
-While abundance is viewed as the goal in a happy life, it’s been well-documented1 that the people who have the most financially are almost never the most happy.
+These books sell the dream of abundance – often viewed as the goal in a happy life.
+It’s been well-documented1 that the people who have the most money are almost never the most happy.
 Other self-help books recognize that financial abundance isn’t the key to happiness and attempt to capture it.
 An example is The Monk Who Sold His Ferrari by Robin Sharma.2

 Self-help books sell a dream.

 A dream about making millions; a dream about being a better person to love more; or a dream about getting a six pack.
 The act of dreaming is much more enjoyable than the months and years of work it takes to achieve either.

 They become addicted to self-help and, ironically enough, it’s stopping them from taking action.